-- The first of four digits identify the academic level of the course.
-Freshman, or firstyear, courses are designated by a 1; whereas, sophomore, or second-year, courses are designated by a 2. - The second digit specifies the number of semester credit hours awarded for completion of the course.
+- · The first of four digits identify the academic level of the course. - · Freshman, or first-year, courses are designated by a 1 - · Sophomore, or second-year, courses are designated by a 2 - · Junior, or third-year, courses are designated by a 3. - · Senior, or fourth-year, courses are designated by a 4. - The second digit specifies the number of semester credit hours awarded for completion of the course.
 The third and fourth digits establish course sequences within a program area.